open-source-tabletop/respawn/respawn.md

 | Stun | Characters that lose a Hit Point to an attack from this weapon also lose 1 Command Point. |
 | Impact | Each successful hit from this weapon causes the target to move directly away from the attacker by 1 inch, in addition to any damage it may cause.
 This move stops immediately if the character comes into contact with any other characters or terrain. |
 | Stasis | If a character loses any hit points to a Stasis weapon it may not move or advance for the remainder of the round. |

+>Unleash your potential with the Respawn Elite Training Course!
+Apply for your place today.
+>
+> Dive into immersive VR rigs and seize the chance to be scouted by major teams.
+Join us, rise above the competition, and turn your gaming dreams into reality.
+>
+> Enroll today, level up your skills, and become the champion you were born to be!
+Low interest loans available for tuition costs.
+>
+> **SkillForge Vancouver Ad**

 ## Missions